tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

 ### Finally figure out how to change the simplified chinese into tradition chinese in the map by pyecharts

 1. There are two version of the pyecharts, one is 0.5.11 and the        other is  v1.
 The 0.5.11 version is no longer maintain anymore, but   there are still  many lesson and example on the internet.
-The difference is that in 0.5.11 there are less feature and most of all, the v1 modify the API which group the arg or kwarg(key word arguements).
+The difference is that in 0.5.11 there are less feature and most of all, the v1 modify the API which group the arg or kwarg(key word arguments).

 2. My problem is that I want to change the simplified chinese in the map into tradition chinese.
 So I start to look for maptype, and I found that in the pyecharts.datasets.map_filenames.json the "台灣" maptype is point to map\taiwan.js.
 However, I just couldn't find any way to get access to the file.
 So I turn into the older version which require plugin(pip install echart ....) from the map, and I finally can find the taiwan.js in the
    ```C:\Python37\Lib\site-packages\echarts_china_provinces_pypkg\resources\echarts-china-provinces-js```